Hegl1/ParProg2021/Assignment_05/assignment_05.md

 ## Task 1

-### Sequencial implementation, first try
+### Sequential implementation, first try

-A dynamic programming approach has been chosen for the first sequencial implementation.
+A dynamic programming approach has been chosen for the first sequential implementation.

 ```c
 #include <stdio.h>